Collaborative-AI/tutorial/Python/README.md

     </p>
 </h4>

-### Setting Up a Python Development Environment with PyCharm and Anaconda

 This tutorial will guide you through setting up a robust Python development environment using PyCharm and Anaconda.
 We'll cover installation steps for different operating systems, verify your existing Python installations, and configure PyCharm for efficient coding.